Open the line of communication and engage your students with online discussions.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

-Video: Use discussions explains how to use discussions in the Original Course View.
+Video: Use discussions explains how to use discussions.

 You can allow users to access discussions in several ways.
 You can add a customized link to the course menu and to a course area.
 When you provide a link to discussions in a course area, students can access the tool alongside other course content.